Table of Contents

 Diagnosis of Hypercoagulability

-The diagnosis of Thrombophilia is based on the clinical judgment and the initial evaluation of the patient.
+The diagnosis of Thrombophilia is based on clinical judgment and the initial evaluation of the patient.
 All the tests are not required in a single person.
 The decision to undertake a certain investigation is based on physical examination findings and clinical scoring of the patient for the pretest probability of having the disease.

 The scoring systems include: